anentropic/twenty-questions-bot/README.md

   - see also https://api.openai.com/dashboard/billing/credit_grants
 - try other LLM backends, e.g. are the OSS ones good enough to play it? or local LLaMA?
   - https://github.com/kagisearch/pyllms
-  - https://huggingface.co/liujch1998/vera might be handy (it did well at recognising yes/no questions when I tried it)
+  - https://huggingface.co/liujch1998/vera might be handy, it did well at recognising yes/no questions when I tried it (it is a 4.7B param T5 model)